Upgrade to remove ads

 Chapter 5 AP Gov Vocab

-The constitutional amendment adopted after the Civil War that declares "no state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws"
+the constitutional amendment adopted after the Civil War that states "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws

-Part of the Fourteenth Amendment emphasizing that the laws must provide equivalent "protection" to all people
+also known as the "due process clause," emphasizing that the laws must provide equal protection to all people

 Civil Rights Act of 1964

-The law making racial discrimination in hotels, motels, and restaurants illegal and forbidding many forms of job discrimination
+the law that made racial discrimination against any group in hotels, motels, and restaurants illegal and forbade many forms of job discrimination

 Voting Rights Act of 1965

-A law designed to help end formal and informal barriers to African American suffrage.
-Under the law, hundreds of thousands of African Americans were registered, and the number of African American elected officals increased dramatically
+a law designed to help end formal and informal barriers to African American suffrage.

 Equal Rights Amendment

-A constitutional amendment originally introduced in Congress in 1923 and passed by Congress in 1972, stating that "equality of rights under the law shall not be denied or abridged by the US or any state on the account of sex."
-Despite public support, the amednment fell short of the three-fourths of state legislatures required for passage
+a constitutional amendment originally introduced in Congress in 1923 and passed by Congress in 1978, stating that "equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
+Failed to be ratified by the necessary ¾ of state legislatures

 Americans with Disabilities Act of 1990

-A law passed in 1990 that requires employers and public facilities to make "reasonable accomodation" for people with disabilities and prohibits discrimination against these individuals in employment
+a law that requires employers and public facilities to make "reasonable accommodations" for people with disabilities and prohibits discrimination against these individuals in employment.

-A policy designed to give special attention to or compensatory treatment for members of some previously disadvantaged group
+a policy designed to give special attention to or compensatory treatment of members of some previously disadvantaged group.

 YOU MIGHT ALSO LIKE...